cchitsiang/awesome-stars/topics.md

 - [Ramotion/folding-cell-android](https://github.com/Ramotion/folding-cell-android) - :octocat: 📃  FoldingCell is a material design expanding content cell inspired by folding paper material made by @Ramotion
 - [sephiroth74/Material-BottomNavigation](https://github.com/sephiroth74/Material-BottomNavigation) - Bottom Navigation widget component inspired by the Google Material Design Guidelines at https://www.google.com/design/spec/components/bottom-navigation.html
 - [reactiveui/ReactiveUI](https://github.com/reactiveui/ReactiveUI) - An advanced, composable, functional reactive model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming.
 ReactiveUI allows you to  abstract mutable state
-- [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - A cross-platform UI framework for .NET
+- [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
+The most popular .NET Foundation community project.
 - [kyleduo/SwitchButton](https://github.com/kyleduo/SwitchButton) - A cute widget of Switch Button for  you to create beautiful and friendly UI.
 - [android/architecture-samples](https://github.com/android/architecture-samples) - A collection of samples to discuss and showcase different architectural tools and patterns for Android apps.
 - [delight-im/Android-AdvancedWebView](https://github.com/delight-im/Android-AdvancedWebView) - Enhanced WebView component for Android that works as intended out of the box